helidon-io/helidon/docs/modules/data-jdbc/declarative.md

 ```

 Record component names must be unique without regard to case.
 Each component
 must be a supported scalar or `Optional` of a supported scalar.
-Automatic
+Use a row
-mapping does not construct nested records or mutable classes.
-Use a row mapper
+mapper for nested records, mutable classes, and application-specific
-for those results.
+conversions.

 ### Supported Scalar Types